Freedom Is a State of Mind

-Freedom Is a State of Mind is the debut full-length studio album by American nu metal/rap rock band Corporate Avenger.
+Freedom Is a State of Mind is the debut full-length studio album by American rap rock band Corporate Avenger.
 It consists of songs from the band's previous releases, Taxes Are Stealing and The New Testament, in addition to several new songs that evolved the band's sound and message.
 It was released on July 10, 2001, via Suburban Noize Records/Koch Records.